Greiye/greiye.github.io/Aether-System.md

-What is it?

-Closed Ecosystem of 100 Points in the world.
-Nothing is gained or lost.
-Simply transmuted to another from.
+### Overview

+The Aether System is a closed mana/magic ecosystem in which 100 points circulate throughout the world, ensuring that nothing is gained or lost but rather transmuted into different forms.
+This system is the foundation of a unique magical world where materials, entities, and constructs interact in a perpetual cycle of energy and transformation.

-Materials/Elements
+### Materials/Elements

-Base System point.
-Usually becomes something else.
-100 Materials.
-Consult Real world Periodic Table of Elements, Something like 118 Elements.
-All Materials imbued with mana.
+Materials are the base units of the system, corresponding to the elements of the real-world periodic table, totaling 118.
+Each material is imbued with mana, the vital force that allows transmutation and the manipulation of the aether points.

 ### Entities/Pantheons

-Born from Materials and Mana.
+Entities, ranging from minor spirits to powerful gods, are born from the combination of materials and mana.
+They exist on different levels, each with distinct capabilities and limitations.

-#### Lvl 5 God/Goddess Type
+#### Lvl 5: God/Goddess Type

+- **Capabilities**: Can influence the world extensively, reforming any number of aether points to their will or the will of their believers.
-Can be all creature types.
-Can Influence the world.
-Cannot take a physical body.
-They can present themselves as an image.
-The cost of not needing a body is that a god can be forgotten.
-When a God is forgotten, they must stay in a structure or a portal or resign their powers to a person or creature.
-They cannot downgrade to lower entity type.
+- **Limitations**: Cannot take a physical body, presenting only as an image.
+If forgotten, they must reside in a structure, portal, or transfer their powers to another being.
+They cannot downgrade to a lower entity type.

-Pros
-They can reform any number of Aether Points given to them and bend it to their will or the will of their believers.

-Cons
+- **Pros**: Immense power and influence over the aether.
-They cannot have a physical form.
-Their bodies may enter a creature or other entity, but doing so hastens the host.
+- **Cons**: Cannot have a physical form and inhabiting a host hastens the host's decay.

-lvl 4 - Large Deity
+#### Lvl 4: Large Deity

-lvl 3 Deity
-lvl 2 Patron
+- **Capabilities**: Significant influence, can create major changes and inspire entire races.
+- **Limitations**: Limited physical presence, often requiring rituals or specific conditions to manifest.

+#### Lvl 3: Deity

+- **Capabilities**: Influence over large groups, capable of performing miracles and shaping societies.
+- **Limitations**: Needs to be worshipped to maintain power, otherwise fades into a dormant state.

+#### Lvl 2: Patron

+- **Capabilities**: Protects and empowers specific groups or locations.
+- **Limitations**: Limited scope, bound to their chosen domains or followers.

+#### Lvl 1: Demi-God/Hero

-lvl 1 - Demi God/Hero.
-More capable than normal people.
+- **Capabilities**: More capable than normal beings, with enhanced abilities and minor control over the aether.
+- **Limitations**: Mortal vulnerabilities, can be killed or defeated like any other powerful creature.

 ### Races

-Born from Entities/Pantheons
+Races are born from entities and pantheons, inheriting traits from their progenitors.
+They use the materials and mana to shape their societies and environments.

 ### Structures

-Created by Races/Entities using materials
+Structures are created by races and entities using materials.
+They serve as focal points of power, habitation, and worship.

 ### Portals

-Created by Entities that wanted their own structures, which are dimensions.
-A portal cannot last forever.
-They can only transport so many items through their threshold before dissipating
+Portals are gateways created by entities desiring their own dimensions.
+They are temporary and can only transport a limited number of items before dissipating.

 ### Artifacts

-Aether Levels describe their strength.
+Artifacts are objects of power, defined by their aether levels.
+They serve various purposes, from mundane tools to legendary weapons, each reflecting the strength and intent of their creators.